Not all airlines are created equal.

 But here we’ll talk about how to make your trips with budget airlines better.

-Speaking of flight compensations, you are the same as protected.
+It doesn't matter what kind of airline it is, you are the same as protected.

 You know that flying with a good full service airline can be quite a fun experience.